rbiessel/CovSAR/README.md

 For use with UAVSAR data, the file "./applications/subset_uavsar.py" converts a stack of UAVSAR SLCs into a format that's compatible with a Sentinel-1 stack.

-Please note that this repository is experimental code I have not optimized it easy use or speed.
+Please note that this repository is experimental code I have not optimized it to be easy to use or fast.

 ## Requirements